Nathan-Waters/about-me/README.md

 # Lab: 02 - About Me, With a Guessing Game

 ## Project Name
-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+I have build an app that informs the user about yours truly.

-### Author: Student/Group Name
+### Author: Nathan Waters

 #### Links and Resources
-  - submission PR
-  - Any Links you used as reference

 #### Reflections and Comments
-  - Consider including the answers to your daily journal and submission questions here
-  - This is also a good place to reflect on the tools and resources used and learned
+  - introduced conditional statements and if loops
+  - got some good practice with importing files from other parts of my directory/folders